Other Locations

 South again to Wanstead, west of the Green and parallel with the link-road which is in a deep cutting here, is a cycle/pedestrian route which connects Blake Hall Road with the Green Man Roundabout, and hence to Leytonstone.
 By this route is a created meadow, sometimes called Wanstead Meadow or Blake Hall Meadow.
 A regime of grass cutting has been instigated by Redbridge Council to enhance the wild-flowers that were seeded here at its creation.
 Perhaps the glory of the site is the host of cowslips Primula spp. that flower here during May.
 These are not of the wild variety, and many will have crossed with other primulas, but they certainly look lovely.
 Many other flowers are also here, including ox-eye daisy Leucanthemum vulgare.
 The area merges into the wood at the end of Woodcote Road, and Bush Wood itself, near the Green Man roundabout.
 In Woodcote Wood may be found much three-cornered garlic Allium triquetrum, outcast no doubt from nearby houses, but taking a strong hold.
 The link-road is separated from Bush Wood hereabouts by a wire fence, behind which is a planted embankment.
 Through this are creeping one or two patches of pot marigold Calendula officinalis.
 How persistent these are remains to be seen.

 The Green Man Roundabout complex, which separates Bush Wood from Leyton Flats, was rebuilt and subsequently landscaped and seeded in 1999.
 Whether part of the seeding or plants that have taken advantage of the situation, the system is quite rich in a variety of wildflowers.
 A species abundant here that is not found elsewhere in our study area is chicory Cichorium intybus.
 Wild parsnip Pastinaca sativa is also common here, as is wild carrot Daucus carota.
 Lady's bedstraw Galium verum is another nice plant to be found here.
 In June 2012 a few plants of bee orchid Ophrys apifera were present just east of the roundabout and adjacent to Bush Wood North.
-More were found in the same location during 2016.
+More were found in the same location during 2016, and in June 2024 the central section had many of these orchids, plus a few Pyramidal Orchids Anacamptis pyramidalis.
 On the pavements outside the Green Man pub (not its present name), shaggy soldier Galinsoga ciliata has been seen.
 More information about this area, including a plant list, may be found here.

 Green Man roundaboutGreen Man roundabout